confluentinc/examples/ccloud/ccloud-stack/README.md

 This demo is learning purposes only.
 If you choose to run it against your Confluent Cloud cluster, be aware that it creates resources and incurs charges.
-It is for demo purposes only and should be used only on a non-production cluster.

 ## Pre-requisites